On the Effect of Dropping Layers of Pre-trained Transformer Models: Evaluation Results

 \section{Evaluation Results}

 We experimented with dropping $K$ number of layers where $K=2,4,6$ in BERT, RoBERTa and XLNet, and $K=1,2,3$ in DistilBERT (a 6-layer model).
 As an example, for $K=2$ on a 12-layer model, we drop the following layers: top strategy -- $\{11,12\}$; bottom strategy -- $\{1,2\}$; even-alternate -- $\{10,12\}$; odd-alternate -- $\{9,11\}$; symmetric -- $\{6,7\}$.
+For the parameter-based strategy, we calculate the score of every layer based on the aggregated weights and the variance in the weights, and we drop the layers with the lowest score.
 In the contribution-based strategy, the dropping of layers is dependent on a similarity threshold.
 We calculate the similarity between input and output of each layer and remove layers with similarity above the threshold values of $0.95$, $0.925$ and $0.9$.
 These values were chosen empirically.
 A threshold value below $0.9$ or above $0.95$ resulted in either more than half of the network being considered as similar, or none of the layers to be similar.